Master of Arts in International Relations

 both the public and private sectors.
 As a Maxwell student, you benefit from the support of these same alumni, as well as the Palmer Career Center, during your job search.

-Visit our Career Center for more information on where our students work after graduation.
+Visit our Employment Statistics page for more information on where our students work after graduation.

 It’s all the degree you need.